kyounger/cbci-create-update-managed-master-casc/README.md

 # CloudBees CI: Create Managed Masters Programmatically

+## This repo is deprecated.
+Use the supported CasC approach in the latest release of CloudBees CI

 ## `create-update-managed-master-no-casc.groovy`

 This script shows how to programmatically create/update a managed master.
 You can specify the provisioning details.